Tokoroa: Taupo Totara Timber Company Railway

+New Zealand Railways Kinleith Branch

+The NZ Government purchased a 19 mi section of the TTT Railway, from Putāruru to the "19-Mile Peg", near the present-day location of the Kinleith Paper Mill.
+From Tuesday, 10 June 1947, the NZ Government took over the operation of this part of the TTT line.

+This section was reconstructed under a NZ Government scheme for development of the Waikato River basin and surrounding areas.
+The project was completed on 6 October 1952.

 The main cargo, from Kinleith, used to include: raw and processed pulp; paper products; plywood, timber, and raw logs.
 With restructuring having taken its toll on processing at Kinleith, however, the predominant cargo is now raw and ring-barked logs; logs are destined for export to timber, pulp, and paper processing plants worldwide.
 46 trains a week run on the branch.

 Radio stations

 There are several local radio stations in Tokoroa: